lite-xl/lite-xl-scm/README.md

   - additions
   - deletions
   - modifications
+* Display blame information for active document line.
+  - View the diff changes for the associated commit.

 ## TODO

 There is still missing functionality, but some of the following comes to mind:

 - [ ] Pull and push
-- [ ] detecting if the SCM binaries are missing
+- [x] detecting if the SCM binaries are missing
-- [ ] maybe... allow configuring the SCM binaries path
+- [x] maybe... allow configuring the SCM binaries path
-- [ ] colorize tabs text depending on the file status
+- [ ] maybe colorize tabs text depending on the file status
 - [x] restoring a file to a previous state
 - [ ] view the commit history of project or file
 - [x] view diff of a specific file: `scm:file-diff`